-- Proposed Voronoi structure based geo-partitioning of a given area with fog nodes as sites. - Area of influence of fog node is defined by its Voronoi region. - co-located IoT devices and users.
+- Proposed Voronoi structure based geo-partitioning of a given area with fog nodes as sites. - Area of influence of fog node is defined by its Voronoi region. - Fog node assigned to a region is best choice to serve service requests from co-located IoT devices and users.